 The Display.
 The display receives the information from the three sender panels via two wire cables.
 When the front panel button for a particular tank is pressed, the display powers up and displays the level for that tank.
 If the button is pressed and released, the display will show the level for about 5 seconds and then shut down automatically.
 If another button is pressed before the display shuts down, then the new level will immediately be shown.
 If the same button is pressed twice, the display will hold on that tank and continue to show updated levels for 5 minutes before shutting off.
 This allows the user to monitor the filling or draining of a tank.
-By pressing two buttons at once, the display will indicate the appropriate fault condition.
+By pressing two buttons at once, the diagnostic functions can be accessed.
+If the wiring is disconnected, cut, or if the sender panel is damaged, then the display will indicate the appropriate fault condition.